osa-ora/ocp-ai-mcp-client-demo/README.md

 Example requests (based on the HR MCP Server):

-- leave balance for Osama Oransa?
+- Leave balance for Osama Oransa?
-- basic profile for Sara Ali
+- Basic profile for Sara Ali
 - Show my full profile for EMP001?
-- policy for remote work?
+- Policy for remote work?
 - leave requests for Osama Oransa
-- basic profile for EMP002
+- Basic profile for EMP002